By Dr. Chuck Missler

 "Jerusalem does not appear in the Koran, not even once, not even in any one of the four different names the city has in Arabic.
 The struggle for Jerusalem is not territorial, it's theological.
 Is Judaism still a relevant religion, or do we give in to the Muslim claim that Judaism is no longer relevant?
 And that's why we heard from PA official Saeb Erekat not long ago that they will not recognize the State of Israel as a Jewish state even in 1000 years.
 Why is this?
 Because Judaism in their eyes is irrelevant, so how could a Jewish state be founded?"Keidar also noted that the Palestinians are not moderate on the issue of Jerusalem and the Temple Mount, but claim it as their own.
 He held up a PLO traditional garment, which bore the words, "Jerusalem is ours."

 East Jerusalem and the Temple Mount have been points of major contention in past efforts to negotiate a two-state agreement.
 The Palestinians want East Jerusalem, and the Jews do not want to give up this location that is so precious to Judaism.
 The world would never expect the Muslims to hand over control of the Kaaba in Mecca in order to keep peace, but the Jews are not free to worship on their holiest site because they fear Muslim violence.
-Knesset members spoke out in favor of educating people about the importance of the Temple Mount in Judaism.

 Tisha b'Av is indeed a day of mourning.
 It is marked with sadness and fasting from food and drink.
-Observant Jews avoid washing or enjoying entertainment like music or movies, and the Book of Lamentations is traditionally read both in the evening and during the day.
+Observant Jews avoid bathing or washing clothes or enjoying entertainment like music or movies, and the Book of Lamentations is traditionally read both in the evening and during the day.
 On this day the Jews are reminded of their tragic history.